 The answer: 25 Days

 That’s a 1,250% increase over 2017.
 No wonder everyone’s nerves are rattled.
 So the up 2% YTD in the stock market feels more like a down 10% because a lot has happened in a short period of time.
 Plus, the only big positive month for the stock market was in January which feels like forever ago.
+Before making investments it is vital to look at things like a stock market calculator, in order to see whether the planned stock investment is worth it or not.

 Investors are largely suffering for what we call in the investment industry as “recency bias”.
 In other words, what happened recently has now become the rule in the minds of investors.
 Investors are largely using 2017 as their measuring stick for 2018 performance and volatility.
 While it would seem that the dramatic increase in the level of volatility this year would classify 2018 as an abnormally volatile year, it’s actually 2017 that was the anomaly.
 Below is a chart that shows the annual return of the S&P 500 Index since 1980.
 The dots below each annual return are the market corrections that took place as some point during each calendar year.